-

 Galápagos Islands Adventure

-See giant tortoises and learn about their journey.
-Explore pirate hideouts, and look for flamingos, sea lions, penguins, and red-footed boobies.
-Hike inland to see land iguanas or stroll along pristine beaches of white or volcanic dark sand.
-The waters surrounding Galápagos are the second largest marine reserve in the world, so stay on the lookout for whales, dolphins, colorful fish, and maybe even a shark or two.
+Look out for sea lions, penguins, flightless cormorants, and blue and red-footed boobies.
+Hike inland to see land iguanas and giant tortoises, and stroll along old lava flows and rare red sand beaches.
+The waters surrounding Galápagos are the second largest marine reserve in the world, so stay on the lookout for whales, dolphins, colorful fish, and maybe even a hammerhead shark or two.

 The fun continues with thrilling panga rides, snorkeling various sites, and exploring volcanic landscapes, including craters and lava tunnels.
-On the last morning of your cruise, you’ll visit the home of a large sea lion colony before disembarking and flying back to the mainland with a memory full to the brim with moments to treasure for a lifetime.
+On the last morning of your cruise, you’ll visit the fascinating Charles Darwin Research Center before flying back to the mainland with a memory full to the brim with moments to treasure for a lifetime.

 Itinerary & Prices